goranivankovic/react-navbar-hor/README.md

   Technologies use: react, styled-components, react-hooks, react-icons, css.</br>
   Don't waste your time building your own navbar, just simple downloaded with npm.</br>
   Required: Node.js, NPM, React.</br>
-  I hope you liked it feel happy to enjoy.
+  I hope you liked it feel happy to enjoy and download.

   </p>